mpawel79/DS2019/README.md

 # DS2019

-Some exercises and projects done in R, and in Tableu Desktom, during Data Science studies:
+Some exercises and projects done in R, and in Tableau Desktop, during Data Science studies:

 DataMining
  - Frequent sets exercises, assosiation rules finding, decision trees